makos/rlog/README.md

 Available format tokens are: `$date $time $timeshort $msg`.
 Those are pretty self-explanatory.
 `$time` is normal HH:MM.SS format, `$timeshort` is only HH:MM.

+There are also two public fields available: `time_fmt` and `date_fmt`, that allow you to specify custom ISO 8061 compatible timestamp format strings.

 # License

 Licensed under GPL 3.0.
 See LICENSE for details.